"It ain't those parts of the Bible that I can't understand that bother me, it is the parts that I do understand." - Mark Twain

 ❋ Sex grace: idiotic and biblical or . . .?

-Did you know?
 The word 'Bible' comes through Old French, Medieval Latin and Greek biblion, book, which in turn comes from biblos papyrus, named after the port Bublos, where Greeks got Egyptian papyrus.
-There are many bible versions around, for one thing.
+There are dozens of English bible versions around.

 A bible is also a book that contains significant information on a subject, and/or it is a book that the publishers call a bible to make it sell.
 Hence, there are many bible versions.

 Bakos, Susan Crain.
 2008.
 The Sex Bible for Women: The Complete Guide to Understanding Your Body, Being a Great Lover, and Getting the Pleasure You Want.
 Beverly, MA: Quiver, 2008. ⍽▢⍽ Aimed at sex confidence and wellness.

 Ellens, J. Harold.
 2006.
 Sex in the Bible; A New Consideration.
 London: Praeger. ⍽▢⍽ Embracing certain claims of psychology, religion, and what is called spirituality.
 "Prodding us to encounter the biblical texts in all their strangeness", Books and Culture has it -

 Hal Leonard LLC.
 2001.
 Folk-Rock Bible.
 Milwaukee, WI: Hal Leonard.